parkermoe/news_sentiment_analysis_viz/README.md

 1. Clone the repository.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Replace `'YOUR_NEWSAPI_KEY_HERE'` in `main.py` with your NewsAPI key.
+4. Replace `query_term` in main.py with your query of interest
-4. Run `main.py` to execute the script and generate the visualizations.
+5. Run `main.py` to execute the script and generate the visualizations.

 ## Code Structure